sts10/blog-hugo/content/post/2016-11-12-some-privacy-and-security-measures.markdown

 #### What I Learned

-From what I gathered, the basic idea with passwords is that you want (a) to enable two-factor authentication whenever possible and (b) do your best never to re-use a password between multiple services.
+From what I gathered, the basic idea with passwords is that you want (a) to enable two-factor authentication whenever possible, (b) do your best never to re-use a password between multiple services, and (c) make sure those passwords are random and unique (i.e. `fido3` and `fido4` are not random or unique enough-- `VoF3cRLxhcfpCLd298Fd9Y` and `f@[6:7)nSH#i#RMg".8>-a1` are).

 Turning on two-factor authentication means that whenever you log into your account, a code will be sent to your phone that you'll have to enter after entering your correct password.
 The idea here is that even if an attacker gets your password, they would also need your phone to get this code.
 As [Shelton writes](https://medium.com/@mshelton/securing-your-digital-life-like-a-normal-person-a-hasty-and-incomplete-guide-56437f127425#.zf9977k7v): [Gmail](https://www.google.com/landing/2step/), [Twitter](https://support.twitter.com/articles/20170388), [Facebook](https://www.facebook.com/help/148233965247823), [Dropbox](https://www.dropbox.com/en/help/363), GitHub, and [a number of other services](https://twofactorauth.org/) allow two-factor authentication.